marcransome/Spfy/README.md

 > | Brew          | `brew install taglib`              |
 > | MacPorts      | `sudo port install taglib`         |

-With the prerequisites taken care of, install spfy with the following command:
+With the prerequisites taken care of spfy can be installed with the following command:

 	gem install spfy